What is an Australian Apprenticeship?

 - be debt free (no HECS-HELP or FEE-HELP debt).

-You can even begin your Australian Apprenticeship while you're still at school, through a Australian Schools-based Apprenticeship.
+You can even begin your Australian Apprenticeship while you're still at school, through an Australian School-based Apprenticeship.

 How much does it pay?